VjiaoBlack/terminvaders/README.md

 - Q: How do I change the screen size?
 Can I change the screen size?
   - A: Sure you can!
 On the main menu, go down to Settings and press Enter.
-Then, (using the W/S keys or Up/Down arrow keys) highlight the parameter you want to change, press Enter, type in the parameter size and press Enter again.
+Then, using the W/S keys or Up/Down arrow keys, highlight the parameter you want to change, press Enter, type in the parameter size and press Enter again.
 To go back to the main menu, highlight Back, and press Enter.
 Your settings are saved automatically in `preferences.txt`, so there's no need to constantly